Palawan Island, Philippines

 We asked people if there is a lot of crime.
 They answered:

 "Palawan Island in the Philippines is generally considered a safe destination for tourists and locals alike.
 However, like any other place, it is not completely free from crime.
 Petty crimes such as pickpocketing, theft, and scams can occur, particularly in crowded areas and tourist hotspots.
 Additionally, there have been occasional reports of more serious crimes, including kidnapping and terrorism-related incidents, particularly in the southern parts of the island.
-It is important for visitors to remain vigilant, take necessary precautions, and follow local advice to ensure their safety while exploring Palawan," wrote a member in Palawan Island.
+It is important for visitors to remain vigilant, take necessary precautions, and follow local advice to ensure their safety while exploring Palawan," said one expat who made the move to Palawan Island.

 Is there a lot of diversity?
 Are people in Palawan Island accepting of differences?

 "Yes, Palawan Island in the Philippines is known for its rich diversity, not only in terms of its natural environment but also in its cultural and ethnic composition.
 The island is home to various indigenous groups, each with their own unique traditions, languages, and ways of life.
 This includes the Palaw'an, Tagbanwa, Batak, and Molbog people, among others.
 In terms of acceptance of differences, the people of Palawan are generally known for their hospitality and openness towards others.
 They are accustomed to interacting with people from different backgrounds due to the island's status as a popular tourist destination.
 This exposure to various cultures and lifestyles has fostered a sense of acceptance and understanding among the locals.
-However, like any place, individual attitudes can vary," said one expat in Palawan Island.
+However, like any place, individual attitudes can vary," commented one expat who made the move to Palawan Island.

 Get Quote